Awareness-Based Methods for Social Change

 And yet, if we look at the major social and environmental challenges of our generation, personal transformation alone is not enough.
 To respond humanely to climate change and migration, or make meaningful progress toward reducing inequality, we need to learn how to shift the collective awareness that larger groups, organizations, and social systems operate from.

-I’ve been fortunate for the past five years to work alongside one of the world’s leading thinkers and practitioners on subject of profound change in social systems, MIT Senior Lecturer and Presencing Institute co-founder Otto Scharmer.
+I’ve been fortunate for the past seven years to work alongside one of the world’s leading thinkers and practitioners on subject of profound change in social systems, MIT Senior Lecturer and Presencing Institute co-founder Otto Scharmer.
 Otto’s work on Theory U is pioneering in this field, and is published in the books Theory U and Leading From the Emerging Future.

 To learn more about the Presencing Institute, click here.